ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/04-summary-analysis.md

-## Summary of sorting algorithms
+## Summary of sorting algorithms {#sorting-2:summary}

 ::: TODO
 - Prio 1: a little more text, now it's mostly just two tables
 :::

-In this chapter and [chapter @sec:sorting-part-1] we discussed five different sorting algorithms in quite some detail.
+In this chapter and [Chapter @sec:sorting-1] we discussed five different sorting algorithms in quite some detail.
-How can we compare these algorithms accoring to the terminology that we introduced in @sec:terminology-and-notation, as well as their complexity analysis?
+How can we compare these algorithms accoring to the terminology that we introduced in @sec:sorting-1:terminology, as well as their complexity analysis?

 ### Stability, adaptivity and in-place